ABRUZZO - THE HIDDEN GEM OF ITALY:

 - Rustichella d'Abruzzo – this one has my heart because they also make bio-organic products, they are located in Pianella

 I can honestly make an endless list.
 Ipersonally think Abruzzo will be an amazing holiday destination for any type of person.
-I will definitely swap my Rome or Venice trip to a more relaxing but exciting place like Abruzzo!
+I will definitely swap my Rome or Venice trip to a more relaxing but exciting place like Abruzzo - definitely one the best places to visit in Europe if you have a limited time.

 If you have any questions, leave a comment below and I'd be happy to assist or answer.

-DISCLAIMER: I would like to send my huge thank you to the Regional Tourism Board and Chamber of Commer of Abrruzo.
-This trip and discovery of such hidden gem would not have been possible with your help.
+DISCLAIMER: I would like to send my huge thank you to the Regional Tourism Board and Chamber of Commerce of Abrruzo.
+This trip and discovery of such hidden gem would not have been possible without your help.